 At the moment United Kingdom Residents can make claims for travel delays, cancellations or abandonment of a trip.
-This is covered under specific EU legislation.
-Unless the UK Government creates some legislation before March 2019, this protection could cease to exist.
+This is covered under specific EU Legislation.

 European Health Insurance Card after Brexit

-If you a planning a trip to Europe next summer, Brexit might be a reality by then or not !!
-You are probably thinking of taking your European Health Insurance Card (EHIC) with you on your trip.
+If you a planning a trip to Europe this year, you are probably thinking of taking your European Health Insurance Card (EHIC) with you on your trip.

-As the Government continues with the Brexit negotiations, the future of the European Health Insurance Card is not certain.
-What happens if there is a NO DEAL ?
-What happens if we have a second referendum ?
-These are all questions hanging in the air.
+As the Government continues with the BREXIT negotiations, the future of the European Health Insurance Card is not certain.

-The European Health Insurance Card is not a substitute for Travel Insurance as it does not cover repatriation back to the United Kingdom or some Pre Existing Medical Conditions.
+The European Health Insurance Card is not a substitute for Travel Insurance as it does not cover Repatriation back to the United Kingdom or cover some Pre Existing Medical Conditions.

-This card will also not cover you whilst you are taking part in some Sports and Activities.
+This card will also not cover you whilst you are taking part in most Sports and Activities.